JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 1. Installing ReSift

-Note that this code has already have ReSift installed because it’s needed for creating the HTTP proxy.
+Note that this code has already have ReSift installed because ReSift is needed for creating the HTTP proxy.

-To install ReSift from scratch, all you need to do is run: `npm install --save resift redux react-redux`
+Otherwise, you’d install ReSift by: `npm install --save resift redux react-redux`

 > **Note:** This command will install ReSift as well as ReSift’s peer dependencies: `redux` and `react-redux`.
 >